penguinflys/penguinflys/_pages/about.md

 *Fig. 0 Visualization of Digital Earth with DEM model* {: .text-center}

-This project is a teaching project which simulate the elevation of earth, and depth of ocean, it is initialy based on the [icosahedron](https://en.wikipedia.org/wiki/Icosahedron), and iteratively refined in a deeper level to sample the local elevation. it can also simulate the graviety field if the data is in hand.
+This project is a teaching project which simulates the elevation of earth, and depth of ocean, it is initially based on the [icosahedron](https://en.wikipedia.org/wiki/Icosahedron), and iteratively refined in a deeper level to sample the local elevation. it can also simulate the graviety field if the data is in hand.

 ### LEGO Courier Student Toy Project

 {% include video id="Rj_TkF2gSKw" provider="youtube" %}

-This is the first project requires knowledge of SLAM. it is developed in C++ with ROS as basic comunication tool, PCL and OpenCV as mainly processing API.
+This is the first project that requires knowledge of SLAM. it is developed in C++ with ROS as a communication tool, PCL and OpenCV as data processing API.
 It is conducted in a closed aerna with lots of poles and a short tunnel.
 The examiner set the arena senerio, delevering destination and courier born place randomly, which requires the robustness of method.
 What I developed is in the last of video, namely SLAM method.
 The development can be mainly divided into following pieces.

 <table>
   <thead>